 We have found it’s NOT just about ferritin.
 Testing for iron is with FOUR labs: ferritin, serum iron, % saturation, TIBC.
 Then results can be compared to where healthy people fall here…which again has NOTHING to do with just being “normal”.
 If iron is definitely not optimal, here’s how patients treat it, plus more in the Odds and Ends Chapter of the revised STTM book.
 Please share all this info with your doctor!

 Summary: Being undiagnosed, or treated with T4-only like Synthroid or Levothyroxine, or undertreated with NDT, stresses the adrenals, resulting in too high cortisol, low cortisol, or mixed–all which cause problems when working to raise NDT or T3 to find our optimal dose.
 Problems include pooling (T3 going too high in the blood & not making it to the cells, or rising RT3 the inactive hormone.
 Symptoms of a cortisol issue include, but are not limited to, insomnia, waking up often, feeling unrefreshed when getting up in the morning, anxiety, fearfulness, paranoia, shakiness, etc.

 - We can’t go by blood.
 Blood results are measuring a combination of bound and unbound cortisol, and gives no clue what’s in our cells, looking high when it’s not (or even low when it’s not, as reported by some patients).

-- We have to do the 24 hour adrenal saliva test instead, which will reveal our cellular levels at four key times during a 24-hour period.
+- We have to do the 24 hour adrenal saliva test as explained right here.
+You can order your own saliva cortisol test here.
 And again, these results have nothing to do with “falling in the normal range”.
 They have to do with WHERE they fall, as explained here.

 - thinking that taking only adaptogens can do the job (they frequently aren’t enough if you have low cortisol).